zeddee/go-rest-api/README.md

 Error Handling
 --------------

-Errors returned by the MessageBird API have to be handled by reading its JSON response.
-Handling MessageBird API errors the usual way (`if err!=nil {
-log.Println(err)}`) would simply return "The MessageBird API returned an error".
+If the MessageBird REST API encounters an issue with your request, it returns a slice of errors that has to be unpacked before logging.
+Handling errors the usual way (`if err != nil { log.Println(err) }`) prints the general error message: "The MessageBird API returned an error".

-To get your application to print a more helpful error message, check for errors like this:
+Instead, handle errors like this:

 ```go
 if err != nil {